- PhD (Missouri-Columbia)

 Group and team behavior, applying organizational concepts to the classroom, innovate teaching methods

 Brenda has been with Xavier University as director and faculty since the HRD Program's inception in 1992.
+She is also Chair of the Department of Leadership Studies & Human Resource Development.
 She co-designs and co-teaches many of the courses in the HRD program, including Developing the Adult Learner, Behaving in Organizations, and Applying & Designing HRD Research.
 She received her Ph.D. from the University of Missouri-Columbia, her Master of Public Administration from University of Southern California--Washington, DC Public Affairs Center, Bachelor of Arts in Liberal Studies from Providence College, and Associate of Science from Bryant College, Smithfield, RI.

 Brenda was formerly with the University of Missouri-Columbia as an assistant professor, director of graduate studies, director of extension, director of the Missouri Training Institute, and director of training.
 She has been a management training specialist and management consultant with a large quaisi-federal organization in Washington, DC; a coordinator of training with a national nonprofit organization, and a director of a criminal prosecution center with a state attorney general's office.